course-details-portlet

 • construct simple mathematical proofs, including inductive proofs

-• apply basic concepts and results related to set theory, discrete functions and can represent these in different ways
+• apply basic concepts and results related to set theory, discrete functions and relations, and can represent these in different ways

-• apply basic concepts and results related and graphs, including equivalence relations, paths in graphs and graphisomorphism
+• apply basic concepts and results related to graphs, including equivalence relations, paths in graphs and graphisomorphism

 • apply algorithms to smaller examples,

-• apply basic concepts and methods from number theory related to divisibility, including Euclid's method
+• apply basic concepts and methods from number theory related to divisibility, including Euclid's algorithm

-• apply congruences calculations and perform RSA encryption and decryption
+• apply congruences calculations and perform Diffie-Hellman key exchange

 General competence: The candidate